hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:list -->
-<ul><li><strong>IPv6</strong> (successor to the IPv4
-     Internet Protocol) which simplifies configuration and management of IP networks.&nbsp;</li></ul>
+<ul><li><strong>IPv6</strong> (successor to the IPv4 Internet Protocol) which simplifies configuration and management of IP networks. </li></ul>
 <!-- /wp:list -->

 <!-- wp:list -->
-<ul><li><strong>Cloud
-     computing</strong>,
-     or the technology that allows you to save data on a virtual cloud (cloud) where these data can be found without the need to be on a physical machine, such as a desktop computer or a laptop</li></ul>
+<ul><li><strong>Cloud computing</strong>, or the technology that allows you to save data on a virtual cloud (cloud) where these data can be found without the need to be on a physical machine, such as a desktop computer or a laptop</li></ul>
 <!-- /wp:list -->

 <!-- wp:list -->
-<ul><li><strong>Big      Data</strong>,      which has already been discussed, that is a large amount of data available now that the objects are connected and communicate data on their use.
+<ul><li><strong>Big Data</strong>, which has already been discussed- a large amount of data available now that the objects are connected and are communicating data on their use.
 This theme, in particular, raises doubts about the security deriving from the IoT, and on topics such as privacy and processing of personal data and sensitive data.</li></ul>
 <!-- /wp:list -->

 <!-- wp:heading {"level":4} -->